microbit-foundation/dev-docs/software/runtime.md

 The micro:bit <span class="v1">v1</span> can also be programmed using the Mbed HAL directly, for those developers seeking more low level access to the hardware.

 ### Component Oriented Device Abstraction Layer (CODAL)- V2
 The [Component Oriented Device Abstraction Layer (CODAL)](https://lancaster-university.github.io/codal/) is an evolution of the DAL runtime that abstracts each hardware component of the micro:bit as a software component.
-CODAL supports a range of devices and processors, inlcuding the micro:bit <span class="v2">v2</span> device.
+CODAL supports a range of devices and processors, including the micro:bit <span class="v2">v2</span> device.

 Key components of micro:bit CODAL are:

 - A unified eventing subsystem (common to all components) that provides a mechanism to map asynchronous hardware and software events to event handlers;
-- A non-preemptive fiber scheduler that enables concurrency while minimizing the need for resource locking primitives.
+- A non-pre-emptive fiber scheduler that enables concurrency while minimizing the need for resource locking primitives.
 - A simple memory management system based on reference counting to provide a basis for managed types.
 - A set of drivers, that abstract microcontroller hardware components into higher level software components,each represented by a C++ class.
 - A parameterized object model composed from these components that represents a physical device.